ka9q/ka9q-radio/INSTALL.md

-This package is designed for Debian Linux, including the Raspberry Pi OS).
-Since I use a Macbook Pro as my desktop, the interactive components ('control' and 'monitor') will also compile and run on MacOS -- but not all of it.
+This package is designed for Debian Linux, including the Raspberry Pi OS.
+Since I use a Macbook Pro as my desktop, some of it (e.g., the interactive components 'control' and 'monitor') will also compile and run on MacOS -- but not all of it.
 However, I'm interested in fixing any unnecessary non-portabilities.

 Prerequisites

 Building this package on Debian requires the following packages be installed with 'apt install':

 libusb-1.0-0-dev
 libncurses5-dev